home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 In future versions of Hass.io, the `CHANGELOG.md` file will be displayed in the Home Assistant frontend.

-## Extended Security
+## Apparmor

-You can use own security profile for you Add-on with Seccomp or AppArmor.
+You can use own security profile for you Add-on with AppArmor.
 Default it is enabled and use the docker default profile.
-Put `apparmor` or `seccomp.json` file into your Add-on folder and it will load this file as primary profile.
+Put `apparmor` file into your Add-on folder and it will load this file as primary profile.
+Use the config options to set the name of that profile.